 Unfortunately, debts can be quite hard to shake off, especially credit card balances.
 The more the credit card balance is high, the higher the interest charges would be raked and the more we are placed under debt.
 If you do not do something, you may find yourself unable to get on your monthly payments.

 When you go out and you need to pay something that you can’t afford at the moment, you must remember that you are basically putting yourself in debt: a revolving debt.

-When you are in a revolving debt, you will be charged extra if you are unable to pay your balance on time by the bank in exchange of letting you borrow money.
+When you are in revolving debt, you will be charged extra if you are unable to pay your balance on time by the bank in exchange for letting you borrow money.